robocorp/rpaframework/packages/main/README.rst

 -----------

-Repository development is `Python`_ based and requires at minimum Python version 3.7+ installed on the development machine.
-The default Python version used in the Robocorp Robot template is 3.7.5 so it is a good choice for the version to install.
-Not recommended versions are 3.7.6 and 3.8.1, because they have issues with some of the dependencies related to rpaframework.
+Repository development is `Python`_ based and requires at minimum Python version 3.8+ installed on the development machine.
+The default Python version used in the Robocorp Robot template is 3.9.16 so it is a good choice for the version to install.
+Not recommended versions are 3.7.6 and 3.8.1, because they have issues with some of the dependencies related to ``rpaframework``.
-At the time the newer Python versions starting from 3.9 are also not recommended, because some of the dependencies might cause issues.
+At the time the newer Python versions starting from 3.11 are also not recommended, because some of the dependencies might cause issues.

 Repository development tooling is based on basically on `poetry`_ and `invoke`_.
 Poetry is the underlying tool used for compiling, building and running the package.
 Invoke is used for scripting purposes for example for linting, testing and publishing tasks.

+.. include:: ../../docs/source/contributing/guide.rst
+   :start-after: include-dev-guide

 First steps to start developing: